re-mote-sensing/re-mote/RyanTyrrell19/Notes/Turtle_Trackers_Breakdown.md

 ### Antenna
 * This component is by far the heaviest.
 Choosing a smaller size will reduce weight, but may increase TTFF, thereby reducing battery life
 * Orientation matters
+* Most modules come with a ceramic patch antenna already attached, so more often than not, you do not get to choose the GPS Antenna to use

 ## LoRa
 ### LoRa MESH Modules